Paul Triquet: Memorials

 A memorial plaque was placed at Mount Royal Crematorium, Montreal, Quebec, Canada.
 His ashes are interred in the regimental memorial of the R22eR, Citadelle of Quebec.
-Triquet Island, (51°47′60″ N, 128°15′0″ W), is named in his honour and is located off the west coast of British Columbia.
-A statue of Triquet stands in the centre of Ottawa as part of the fourteen Valiants in Confederation Square.
+Triquet Island, off the west coast of British Columbia, is named in his honour.
+A statue of Triquet is one of 14 that comprise the Valiants Memorial in Confederation Square in Ottawa.

 Mont Triquet is one of the peaks in the training area of CFB Valcartier.

 Medals

 His medals can be seen at the Citadelle, but the displayed VC is actually a replica of Triquet's.